LongBu/AWS-MLS-C01-Study-Guide/README.md

 ###### Deploying Trained Models via SageMaker
   * Save your trained model to S3
   * Can deploy two ways.
-    * Persistent endpoints for making individual predictions on demand
+    * Persistent endpoints for making individual predictions on demand (eg: API Gateway => λ => SM Inference Model endpoint)
     * SageMaker Batch Transform to get predictions for an entire dataset
   * SageMaker deployment options
     * Inference Pipelines for more complex processing